eigenform/ember/docs/design/front.rst

 which computes the target addresses for direct branch and jump instructions.
 The predecode unit sends this information to the branch prediction unit.

+Predecoding allows us the following:

+1. We can discover unconditionally-taken control-flow instructions (and their target addresses) immediately after a cacheline has been fetched.
+   This allows us to quickly obtain the next cacheline that must be fetched.

+2. We can discover conditional control-flow instructions immediately after a cacheline has been fetched.
+This allows us to begin predicting the branch direction early in the pipeline.

 The next-sequential fetch block can be predicted when the following conditions are met (and ideally, recognized as early as possible in the pipeline):